6/14/2020

 speaker

-Betsy Grassick
+Betsy Grasick

-Morgan Stanley
+Analyst, Morgan Stanley

 Okay.
-And then as I flip to the U.S., could you give us an update on where you are with the efforts to drive deposit growth in the U.S.?
-I mean, I obviously see that deposit growth was up not only in the U.S. but in international in the quarter.
+And then as I flip to the U.S., Could you give us an update on where you are with the efforts to drive deposit growth in the U.S.?
+I mean, I obviously see that deposit growth was up not only in the U.S., but in international in the quarter.
 But I'm really kind of honing in here on the consumer side.
 And, you know, you had had the announcement around some partnerships with American Airlines and with Google.
-And so I'd just like to understand where you are in that strategy.
-And do you think that there's anything that you can do to drive up the consumer deposit growth in the back half of this year and into next?
+And so I'd just like to understand where you are in that. strategy, and do you think that there's anything that you can do to drive up the consumer deposit growth in the back half of this year and into next?

 speaker